The winner of the draw for the Google home mini at the teachers convention over the past weekend.

 "Its important to make career choices based on what we value in life" stated the Trades Training Initiative CTS Instructor.
 So he asked the high school students to pick a card that expressed what they valued and share it with the rest of the class.
 They were able to have some great engaging discussion around their values and possible career choices in the trades.

-The Jr/Sr High School Librarian & English teacher used the Discovery Chat cards with an interesting goal at the start of the school year.
+The Jr/Sr High School Librarian & English teacher used the Start-A-Conversation cards with an interesting goal at the start of the school year.
 They had their students choose 1-2 cards and facilitated discussion among the small groups.
 Their goal was to help the students discover some of their interests and values, which in turn would help them pick some books that they would enjoy reading.
 The Librarian was able to make title suggestions based on the responses of the students.
 A great way to individualize a reading list for the students and help them develop a love for reading.

 I used the cards with a group of indigenous young entrepreneurs a couple of months back – they were instructed to pick a couple of cards that represented their goals they have for their new business ventures / ideas.
 It was so interesting to see what cards they chose and their great descriptions of how the card represented their goals.
 I found the individuals were quite expressive and they found it helpful to hold the card up and look at it when they spoke.
-One individual start off very literal about what the picture was, but then moved on to an amazing description of what it represented.
+One individual started off very literal about what the picture was, but then moved on to an amazing description of what it represented.
 I loved the emotion and passion that was expressed!

 I was interested in seeing how the cards could be used in an informal chat with a senior to build rapport.
 I invited her to just flip through a deck of cards and when an image caught her eye I invited her to share.
 It was so interesting to hear her share a story that happened 70 years ago.
 She expressed how meaningful it was to remember and to be given the opportunity to share some things about her life.
 She seemed to really enjoy just flipping through all the images and commenting when something came to mind.
 A great tool to help build relationships in a comfortable, fun way.